varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

-But I'm not going to complain, because the Heartbleed vulnerability revealed that even though OpenSSL is about three to five times larger in terms of code, the OpenSSL Foundation Inc. took in only about EUR700K last year, and most of that was for consulting and certification, not for "free-range" development and maintenance of the OpenSSL source code base.
+But I'm not going to complain, because the Heartbleed vulnerability revealed that even though OpenSSL is about three to five times larger in terms of code, the OpenSSL Foundation Inc. took in only about EUR700K last year.

+And most of that EUR700K was for consulting and certification, not for "free-range" development and maintenance of the OpenSSL source code base so badly needs.

 I really hope that the Heartbleed vulnerability helps bring home the message to other communities, that Free and Open Source Software